Your care team will continuously support you throughout treatment

 Harm to your unborn baby

-RYBREVANT® can harm your unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant.
-If you are able to become pregnant you should use effective birth control (contraception) during treatment and for 3 months after your final dose of RYBREVANT®.
-Tell your healthcare provider right away if you become pregnant or think you might be pregnant.
+What you can do: If you are able to become pregnant, you should use effective birth control during treatment and for 3 months after your final dose of RYBREVANT®.

 The most common side effects of RYBREVANT® + chemotherapy include: